Blackture/Blackture/README.md

 - 👀 I’m interested in: Programming & Art
 - 🌱 I’m currently learning: Information and communication technology
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: info@blaxrew-studios.vision
+- 📫 How to reach me: blaxrewstudios.official@gmail.com
-- 🌐 My project descriptions are available [here](https://blackture.github.io) or [there](https://blaxrew-studios.vision).
+- 🌐 My project descriptions are available [here](https://blackture.github.io) or [there](https://blaxrew-studios.github.io).

 <!---
 Blackture/Blackture is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.